bimaakbar-dev/c0desk1/src/content/docs/integration/forms.md

 lastUpdated: 2026-08-12T15:02:00Z
 ---

-Unloyd includes a contact form powered by [Formspree](https://formspree.io) — a free service that forwards submissions to your email.
+Stradocs includes a contact form powered by [Formspree](https://formspree.io) — a free service that forwards submissions to your email.
 No backend required.

 ---

 ## Setup

 :::steps
 1. ### Create a Formspree Account
    - Go to [Formspree](https://formspree.io) and create a free account
    - Create a new form and copy the endpoint URL